 I’d heard it before of course, but this time it stuck.
 I didn’t have a next steps’ plan yet, but I knew I had to stop letting my work be forgotten by everyone including me.
 One thing though?
 I still felt embarrassment and anxiety focusing on what others would think.
 Not to mention the fact that I’d been judging Ink and Insights for three years, critiquing and giving other writers advice.

 Yep, I even worried about what these writers would say if they came to my site and saw the same errors I’d harped on about in their scoresheets.

 I had to get over this to move past the embarrassment regarding where I started.

-So I decided to do #30DaysontheIsland.
-In October 2020, I uploaded a chapter or a few chapters of my story Scarbor Island every day for thirty.
+So I decided to try something.
+In October 2020, I uploaded a chapter or a few chapters of a story every day for thirty.
 I did it to make me comfortable with sharing from a real place and not just a – like me and read everything I write now please and thanks place.

 (Note: A request for a full from an agent/publisher is when they want to see your full, completed manuscript.
 A partial is when they’ve asked for a certain number of pages from your completed manuscript.)

 My love for the story pushed me to share and during those thirty days, that worry, shame and other negativity towards my older content, started to evaporate.

 It’s because I’ve made those writing mistakes that I’m a better writer now.